Continuous journey regulation: Background

-Continuous Journey Regulation
+Continuous journey regulation

-The government's first attempt to restrict immigration from India was to pass an order-in-council on 8 January 1908, that prohibited the immigration of persons who "in the opinion of the Minister of the Interior" did not "come from the country of their birth or citizenship by a continuous journey and or through tickets purchased before leaving the country of their birth or nationality."
+The government's first attempt to restrict immigration from India was to issue an order-in-council on 8 January 1908 that prohibited the immigration of persons who "in the opinion of the Minister of the Interior" did not "come from the country of their birth or citizenship by a continuous journey and or through tickets purchased before leaving the country of their birth or nationality."
 In practice, this applied only to ships that began their voyage in India, as the great distance usually necessitated a stopover in Japan or Hawaii.
 This was discriminatory to Indians who could not travel directly to Canada.

 The new regulation was soon challenged with the arrival of the S.S.
 Monteagle in British Columbia in late February 1908.
 The ship carried more than 200 passengers, 105 of whom had boarded in Calcutta.
 A number of the passengers were ordered deported as they did not comply with the new regulation.
 The orders were challenged in court.
 Justice Clement of the Supreme Court of B.C. quashed the deportation orders on 24 March 1908, after he found the regulation to be invalid, as the Immigration Act did not authorize the delegation of decision making to the Minister of the Interior, as stated in the regulation.